-We’re already three months into 2019.
+We’re already four months into 2019.
 Are you on track to hit your new client goals for the first part of the year?
 If your answer is no, you’re not alone.
 The good news is you still have time to get on track and hit your growth objectives.

 One way to acquire new clients is through referrals.
 In our previous post, we discussed the two different types of referrals that you can use to grow your practice.